GlitchWraith/HoneypotDeployer/README.md

 10.0.0.4
 ````

-### LogPull
+### LogCollect
-LogPull in its defult state requires:
+LogCollect in its defult state requires:
 1. The local user and remote user have the same username and uses the ssh key ~/.ssh/id_rsa or specified key in ~/.ssh/config
 2. The User has declared the host with **--DockerHost**

-If ether of these requirements can not be met you will need to modify the *PULL()* function
+If both of these requirements can not be met you will need to modify the *PULL()* function

+### Log-Pull
+Log-Pull is a full ansible implentation to bring the log files from the container to the host it requires no config changes

+### Log-Pull Vs LogCollect

+Log-Pull is entirly ansible based it needs no configuration but uses the ansible fetch module to transfer each file one at a time.
+LogCollect uses ansible to pull the logs from the containers then uses rsync to fetch the files to the host.

 ### HoneySMB